 UofT internal deadlines and selection process

 As stated above and in SSHRC's guidelines, an institution is only permitted to submit three applications for each deadline for this funding opportunity.
-Assuming that more than three UofT PIs will be interested in applying for this competition for each of SSHRC's deadlines, a selection process has been decided upon, which inculdes an internal deadline of 9 am on January 7, 2026 (for those wishing to submit for SSHRC's deadline in January) and 9 am on May 4, 2026 (for those wishing to apply for SSHRC's deadline in May).
+Assuming that more than three UofT PIs will be interested in applying for this competition for each of SSHRC's deadlines, a selection process has been decided upon, which includes an internal deadline of 9 am on May 4, 2026 (for those wishing to apply for SSHRC's deadline in May).
 More information on this internal deadline and selection process may be found on UofT's Research and Innovation webpage for this funding opportunity (once on that webpage, scroll down to the "UofT internal deadlines and selection process" heading).

 SSHRC has updates on the recently announced Indigenous research funding opportunities from Canada’s Tri-Agencies: NSERC, SSHRC, and CIHR.
 As announced in Budget 2024, the federal government committed $30 million to support and increase Indigenous participation in research.
 In response, and following extensive engagement with Indigenous research partners, the Tri-Agencies have introduced a suite of new programs to strengthen Indigenous leadership and capacity in the research ecosystem.
 For First Nations and Métis as well as Indigenous post-secondary institutions and not-for-profit research organizations serving more than one distinction, these include: